xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ... but there will be sprints ;)

+\figure{path="./assets/presentation.jpg", caption="Now more people are afraid of the bus factor!"}

 ### Problems

 Always find the next generation that will succeed you and/or your peers.